 - Presenting affidavits and objective evidence that can support the absence of sexual relations

 Each couple’s nature of commitment is assessed to see their efforts in distancing themselves from each other.
-This may include:
+Here are some examples where a couple can establish this:

 - The length of time the parties intend to live together and why